docker/machine/docs/dockermachine.md

  - `--digitalocean-image`: The name of the Digital Ocean image to use.
 Default: `docker`
  - `--digitalocean-region`: The region to create the droplet in.
 Default: `nyc3`
  - `--digitalocean-size`: The size of the Digital Ocean driver.
 Default: `512mb`

+The DigitalOcean driver will use `ubuntu-14-04-x64` as the default image.

 #### Google Compute Engine
 Create machines on [Google Compute Engine](https://cloud.google.com/compute/).
 You will need a Google account and project name.
 See https://cloud.google.com/compute/docs/projects for details on projects.